cambiotraining/hpc-intro/index.md

 ## Prerequisites

-We assume a basic knowledge of the Unix command line.
+We assume a solid knowledge of the Unix command line.
-If you don't feel comfortable with the command line, please attend our accompanying [Introduction to the Unix Command Line](https://training.csx.cam.ac.uk/bioinformatics/course/bioinfo-unix2) course, which is scheduled to run just before this one.
+If you don't feel comfortable with the command line, please attend our accompanying [Introduction to the Unix Command Line](https://training.csx.cam.ac.uk/bioinformatics/course/bioinfo-unix2) course.
 Alternatively, if all you need is a refresher, please consult our [Command Line Cheatsheet](99-unix_cheatsheet.html).

 Namely, we expect you to be familiar with the following:

-- Navigate the filesystem, for example: `pwd` (where am I?), `ls` (what's in here?), `cd` (how do I get there?)
+- Navigate the filesystem: `pwd` (where am I?), `ls` (what's in here?), `cd` (how do I get there?)
 - Investigate file content using utilities such as: `head`/`tail`, `less`, `cat`/`zcat`, `grep`
 - Using "flags" to modify a program's behaviour, for example: `ls -l`
 - Redirect output with `>`, for example: `echo "Hello world" > some_file.txt`